GACA awards national charter air carrier tender to two consortiums

 Both consortiums include foreign investment with Saudi majority ownership.

-Charter flights are used to meet increased demand during peak seasons such as tourist seasons, the Hajj and Umrah seasons, public holidays, sporting events, and international conferences hosted by the Kingdom, as well as to increase travel options and cater to private group trips.
+Charter flights are used to meet higher travel demand during peak seasons such as tourist seasons, the Hajj and Umrah, public holidays, sporting events, and international conferences, as well as to expand travel options and serve private group trips.

-The authority's announcement follows a public tender in which it received bids from a number of different companies aiming to establish a national charter airline in the Kingdom.
+The authority said the announcement follows a public tender that received bids from multiple companies seeking to establish a national charter airline.
+The winning bids were selected after meeting all tendering criteria.

-By 2030, the charter airline will serve 48 domestic and international destinations, with a seating capacity of up to 6 million seats, providing approximately 1,000 jobs, with a fleet of 21 aircraft.
+By 2030, the charter airline is expected to serve 48 domestic and international destinations, with a seating capacity of up to 6 million passengers, approximately 1,000 jobs, and a fleet of 21 aircraft.

 Comments {{getCommentCount()}}